-Production and updates for IMERG are a joint activity of the precipitation research group in NASA Goddard Space Flight Center in the Mesoscale Atmospheric Processes Laboratory and PPS.
+\Production and updates\ for IMERG are a joint activity of the precipitation research group in NASA Goddard Space Flight Center in the Earth Sciences Division-Atmospheres and PPS.

 The latency of the various IMERG Runs is governed by the latency of the individual input products.
-See "multiple Runs, sources, and formats" for more details.
+See "multiple Runs, sources, and formats" and "latency" for more details.